What pay includes

 Non-cash payments

-Employees' deductions paid by you
+Employees' deductions paid by their employer

 Payments in advance or on account